Bicategories of fractions revisited: towards small homs and canonical 2-cells: Bicategories with Pseudo Pullbacks

 \subsection{Right Whiskering With Pullbacks}

 Throughout this section, we will assume all conditions of Proposition~\ref{P:pb-rep}: $\calB$ has all pseudo pullbacks of cospans in $\frakW$ (and we will use the chosen pseudo pullbacks as in the previous subsection), $\frakW$ satisfies conditions {\bf [WB1]}--{\bf[WB5]}, is pullback closed, and its arrows are co-full.
-We additionally assume that the arrows in $\frakW$ are full.
+Furthermore, we will require $\frakW$ to be full as well.
 We now consider right whiskering for 2-cell representatives where the left-hand 2-cell is a chosen pseudo pullback.
 So we start with the composition

 where $P_{v_1,v_2}$ is the chosen pseudo pullback of $v_1$ and $v_2$.
 First we construct the composition of the 1-cells using chosen squares {\bf[C2]}